 In February 2017, Virgin Media launched an offer (the Exchange Offer) to exchange the January 2021 VM Sterling Senior Secured Notes for the 2025 VM 6.0% Sterling Senior Secured Notes.
 The Exchange Offer was consummated on March 21, 2017 and £521.3 million (\$705.1 million) aggregate principal amount of the January 2021 VM Sterling Senior Secured Notes was exchanged for £521.3 million aggregate principal amount of the 2025 VM 6.0% Sterling Senior Secured Notes.
-The January 2021 VM Sterling Senior Secured Notes was exchanged for £521.3 million aggregate principal amount of the 2025 VM 6.0% Sterling Senior Secured Notes.
-The January 2021 VM Sterling Senior Secured Notes in a non-cash transaction, other than the payment of accrued and unpaid interest on the exchanged January 2021 VM Sterling Senior Secured Notes.
+The January 2021 VM Sterling Senior Secured Notes were exchanged for the 2025 VM 6.0% Sterling Senior Secured Notes in a non-cash transaction, other than the payment of accrued and unpaid interest on the exchanged January 2021 VM Sterling Senior Secured Notes.
 In connection with these transactions, Virgin Media recognized a gain on debt modification and extinguishment, net, of \$5.7 million.
 This gain includes (i) the write-off of \$7.0 million of unamortized premiums and (ii) the payment of \$1.3 million of third-party costs.